 If it crackles and pops – other causes for loudspeaker interference

 Hissing and humming are not the only signs of unwanted sound.
 Loudspeakers can also crackle and pop.
 That often means something is wrong with the material, such as weak contact.
 To check this, you can do the following:

-➨If the crackling and popping is changing when you move around the loudspeaker cables, then it means there is loose contact.
+➨If the crackling and popping are changing when you move around the loudspeaker cables, then it means there is a loose contact.
 Pay attention to the cable ends at the plug and speaker input.

 ➨You can connect the powered speakers to various sources or playback devices to check for a default in the jack socket